naoshibaikyu/superbuddn/epilogues/artfight2024.md

 Arrietty: I'll get to that soon!
 First... let's show fanart of our favorite robot girl, Nadine!

 Nadine: Oh!
-It seems I've gotten **5** artworks drawn of me this year!?
+It seems I've got **5** artworks drawn of me this year!?
 Woah...
 I'm popular...

 Arrietty Happy: Yeah!
 You've got drawn more than last year, which was 3!

-Clara: This isn't your first Art Fight?
+Clara: This wasn't your first Art Fight?

 Arrietty: Well..
 I barely participated last year.
 My character roster only contained two characters which were just me and Nadine.
 I was mostly just trying to get a little feel of it so I can commit more to it next year.
 I was a little too busy at that time anyways.